jamesadjinwa/jamesadjinwa.github.io/index.md

 # My Notes

-I take note of what I do and I wish to share it with.
+I take note of what I do and I wish to share it with you.
 See it [here](notes/index)

 # Contact me